-Title: Chemical Sampling in Lotic Environments No: SOP 8.2 Page 9 of 21 Revision 7 Effective Date: 4/19/2024 Next Revision Date 4/19/2026
+Title: Chemical Sampling in Lotic Environments No: SOP 8.2 Page 9 of 22 Revision 8 Effective Date: 4/11/2025 Next Revision Date Next Revision Date 4/11/2027

-- Fill a cubitainer with at least 1 quart of stream, river, or lake water. - Attach a 0.45 μm filter to one end of acid washed, 0.19-inch internal diameter silicone tubing.
-Do this by pulling the plastic bag containing the filter over the upstream barbed fitting on the filter until it perforates the bag.
-Open the tubing bag, expose about 5 inches of tubing, and push the tubing onto the exposed barbed fitting.
-Leave the plastic bag on the filter. - Expose more of the tubing from the bag and insert the tubing into the Geo Pump and clamp (peristaltic pump). - Remove the rest of the tubing from the bag and place the other end into the sample. - Then remove the bag on the filter or push the downstream barb of the filter through the bag. - Turn the pump on and pump at least 75 ml of sample through the filter, discard, and collect the remainder in a 1-quart cubitainer.
-Keep the filter to the side of the neck of the receiving cubitainer to prevent dirt and dust from falling into the sample. - No Acidification is required per method. - Keep the sample at 6°C or less. - Place the used tubing in a separate bag from clean tubing and save for cleaning in the lab. - Discard the 0.45 μm filter. - Must be analyzed with 48 hours of sample collection
+- Fill a cubitainer with at least 1 quart of stream, river, or lake water. - Attach a 0.45 μ m filter to one end of acid washed silicone tubing, ensure flow direction is correct. - Ensure the silicon tubing ends do not touch surfaces that would cause contamination of the sample. - Insert the mid-section of tubing into the Geo Pump and clamp. - Insert other end of tubing into environmental sample (e.g., 1-quart of stream water). - Turn the pump on and pump at least 75 ml of sample through the filter, discard, and collect the remainder in a 1-quart cubitainer.
+Keep the filter to the side of the neck of the receiving cubitainer to prevent dirt and dust from falling into the sample. - Acidify with approximately 1 ml concentrated sulfuric acid (H2SO4) to a pH < 2. - Keep the sample at 6°C or less. - Place the used tubing in a separate bag from clean tubing and save for cleaning in the lab. - Discard the 0.45 μm filter.